 The term “dram shop” originated in the 1700s in England, when the beverage gin was measured out in units called drams.
 Legally speaking, a dram shop is any restaurant, bar, tavern, or other company that serves liquor to patrons.
 Dram shop owners have a legal responsibility not to provide alcoholic beverages to minors and not to serve customers who are visibly intoxicated.
 These rules also apply to hosts in social situations.

 In the event that a minor drinks at a dram shop and then gets into an accident or hurts himself or others, the dram shop may be partially liable for injuries and damages.
-Similarly, if an of-age but clearly intoxicated patron causes damage, the dram shop can be held liable, at least in Indiana.
+Similarly, if an of-age but clearly intoxicated patron causes damage, Indiana law states the dram shop can be held liable.

-Back in 1999, a man at a New York Giants football game drank himself to nearly twice the state’s legal limit.
-On his way home, he got into a car accident that injured a child – a six-year old girl that was left paralyzed.
+In 1999, a man at a New York Giants football game drank himself to nearly twice the state’s legal limit.
+On his way home, he got into a car accident that injured a child, a six-year old girl, who was left paralyzed.
 The court awarded the victim $135 million in compensation, and the liable parties included not only the vendor who served him the alcohol (the Aramark Corporation) but also the National Football League and the New Jersey Sports & Exposition Authority.

-To that end, call 1-800-278-9200 to speak with Indianapolis drunk driving accident attorney Randy Sevenish of the Sevenish Law Firm Attorney Sevenish has 29 years of experience, and he has settled and achieved strong verdicts for dozens of clients.
-Read more about the firm here on our Indiana personal injury website.
+Contact us online or call to speak with Indianapolis drunk driving attorney Randy Sevenish.
+He has more than three decades of experience, and has settled and achieved strong verdicts for dozens of clients.
+Learn more about the entire team of Sevenish Law Firm is dedicated to helping you.